Royal Aircraft Factory A.E.2

 The Royal Aircraft Factory A.E.2 (Armed or Armoured Experimental) was a proposed British armoured ground attack aircraft of the First World War.

 Design

 The A.E.2m, conceived in 1917, was intended to be an armoured nacelle tractor biplane design.
-The wingspan of the aircraft would have been 42 feet 7 inches.
+The wingspan of the aircraft would have been 42 ft 7 in.
 However, the design never entered the hardware phase.